scienceandus/scienceandus.github.io/about.md

 ## Meet the team

+We can all be reached at [name]@scienceandus.org.
+For team members with a nickname in parentheses, the nickname is used for our email addresses (e.g. kat@scienceandus.org).

+We're always open to driven, authentic people joining our team—if you're looking to grow personally and empower your peers at the same time, send us a message at [contact@scienceandus.org](mailto:contact@scienceandus.org)!

 {% assign ordered-team-members = site.team-members | sort: "order-number" %}
 <div class="row fourths">
 {% for member in ordered-team-members %}
 <div class="person" markdown="1">
-**{{ member.name }}**
+**{{ member.title }}**
 ![]({{ member.portrait }})
 </div>
 {% endfor %}
 </div>

-We're always looking for driven, authentic people to join our team—if you're looking to grow and empower your peers at the same time, send us a message at [contact@scienceandus.org](mailto:contact@scienceandus.org)!

 </article>